 Animal owners can keep up to two (2) domestic (non-racing) greyhounds, over the age of three months, on a property, or one (1) domestic (non-racing) greyhound, over the age of three months, on any residential unit (residential development comprising multiple units on a single lot), multiple dwellings, accommodation units, caravan park, retirement village.

-Animal owners are required to complete and submit to Council an application for New Animal Registration (PDF, 440kB).
+Animal owners are required to complete and submit to Council an application for Animal Registration.

 Where registered racing Greyhounds are kept on a premises they must be kept in accordance with Racing Queensland - Local Rules of Racing:

-• Racing Greyhounds must be muzzled in a public place as per Greyhound Racing Qld regulations.
+- Racing Greyhounds must be muzzled in a public place as per Greyhound Racing Queensland regulations.

 If an animal owner wishes to keep more than 6 racing greyhounds, an Approval to keep an additional Racing Greyhound (PDF,160kB) application form will need to be completed and submitted to Council which will go through an assessment process.